Skabet/Fibonacci-sigma/README.md

-A smnall projekt in Unity, which recreates the fibonacci sequence in C# (Unity)
+A small projekt in Unity, which recreates the fibonacci sequence in C# (Unity)